Why is Tax Day on April 18 this year? And how did early spring become tax season, anyhow?

 But for the tax year 2022, about 19 million taxpayers extended their returns, a significant increase from prior years due to the increased complexity of the tax code brought on by temporary provisions relating to the COVID-19 pandemic.

-So why is Tax Day this year April 18 instead of April 15?
+So why is Tax Day this year on April 18 instead of April 15?

 Any time a deadline falls on a Saturday or Sunday, the IRS pushes the due date to the following Monday, which would be April 17, 2023.
 However, any federal holiday also pushes the date back by a day.
 Since Emancipation Day, which usually falls on April 16, is observed in Washington, D.C., on April 17 this year, Tax Day was pushed back an additional day to Tuesday, April 18, 2023.